guitmonk-1290/Emergency-Resource-Assigning-System/README.md

 The project uses leaflet.draw to present an interactive map using which a user can add incidents or stations to the map including zone marking

+`Currently the project is in progress.
+The aim of this project is to show how location data is dealt using Postgres database`

 ## Install dependencies
 ```
 npm install